New To IFTR?

 Conferences are very busy and very full; they run all day every day for at least five days.

-Conferences begin with registration where you must go and register for the conference and pay – if you have not already done so online – and collect your conference pack.
+Conferences begin with registration where you must go and register for the conference and pay your registration fee – if you have not already done so online – and collect your conference pack.

 On the first day there is usually an opening ceremony that introduces you to the conference hosts, schedule, and IFTR leadership.